tommyku/blog3/content/blog/have-fun-building-browser-start-page.md

 </html>
 ~~~

-The mask does only one thing: mask the whole page in white before (hopefully) some JavaScript set
+The mask does only one thing: mask the page in white before (hopefully) some JavaScript set
-it's opacity to 0, revealing the fully-loaded page under it.
+it's opacity to 0, revealing the fully loaded page under it.

-(exactly why you cannot click anything in the page...the mask element is still covering everything after unmasking)
+<s>(exactly why you cannot click anything in the page...the mask element is still covering everything after unmasking)</s>

+*edit: elements underneath the mask can be clicked by setting `pointer-events: none` on the mask*

 ~~~ coffeescript
 # main.coffee